jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 Here are some of the possible reasons:

-1. Password to the user name is wrong and it gives a notification that “Verification failed, please carefully check the user name and password you enter” on the Webmail page
+1. Password to the user name is wrong and it gives a notification that "Verification failed, please carefully check the user name and password you enter" on the Webmail page

 2. Clicking on any action after login has an error.
 Please check the notification in the error information carefully.
-If “FS_code” appears, it means that a certain service to the system is abnormal.
+If "FS_code" appears, it means that a certain service to the system is abnormal.
 It needs to restart the corresponding service module to enable the system back to normal.
 Steps for restarting is:

 o   Access to command console (Run cmd command under Windows)